From the January 2018 issue of Acoustic Guitar | BY PETE MADSEN

 First I tried the tuner.
 In an interesting—and very cool—design feature, the three foot-pedals light up in order to indicate if you are flat (left pedal), sharp (right pedal), or on pitch (middle pedal).
 The tuner is chromatic and the accidentals can look a little unfamiliar on the display; e.g., F# shows up as an F with a small square next to it.

 The Boss’ EQ section, occupying the top section of dials, has standard Bass, Mid, and Treble knobs, as well as Presence and EQ level output.
-The bass EQ has a Low Cut button, which allows you to select a range to remove low frequencies that may be feeding back; the Mid knob allows you to boost or cut specific mid frequencies.
+The bass EQ has a Low Cut button, which allows you to select a range to remove low frequencies for Tone or additional feedback control between 10hz and 990hz; the Mid knob allows you to boost or cut specific mid frequencies.
 There is also a central Output Level control adjacent to the EQ knobs.

 The bottom row of controls deals with the AD-10’s effects.
 Starting on the left with the Anti-Feedback Reduction, you have two individual notch selectors that dial out two different frequencies that can cause feedback.
 And if you depress both switches at the same time, the Boss will scan for feedback-causing frequencies, which you can then eliminate.